-The Department of Biochemistry offers an international Master program in Medical Biology (MSc) with a speciality in immunology and cancer.
+The Department of Immunobiology offers an international Master program in Medical Biology (MSc) with a speciality in immunology and cancer.
 The aims of the Master are to provide a comprehensive training in biology and human pathologies.
 This program is espacially suited for students interested in the interface between basic research and medical applications.
 Courses are given in English.
 The Master is an 18 month-program, divided into 3 parts.

 Information on Tracks here